Information for parents/guardians

 What are the signs and symptoms of sepsis?

-Your baby may have one or more of the following symptoms:
+Your baby might have one or more of the following symptoms:

 - Breathing difficulties.